MACHINE LEARNING

 Definition

 Machine learning (ML) is a branch of artificial intelligence in which algorithms learn from data rather than being explicitly programmed.
 In pricing, ML is used to model complex relationships (elasticity, demand, competition), make predictions, and recommend optimal prices.
-It transforms a discipline historically based on business expertise into a data-driven and scalable discipline.
+It transforms a discipline that has historically relied on business expertise into a data-driven and scalable discipline.

 Why it's important